peternsilva/galvanize-bookshelf-solution/4_user_authentication.md

 # User Authentication

-In this assignment, you'll add the necessary code to allow registered users to authenticate with the system.
+In this assignment, you'll build a user authentication system for your RESTful, database-driven, HTTP server.

 ## Migrations